Sri Lanka president flees country on military jet in middle of night

 But there is currently no end to the crisis in sight.

-Protesters have vowed to occupy the official buildings until the top leaders are gone and Mr Rajapaksa’s move to flee is set to inflame the situation further.
+Protesters have vowed to occupy the official buildings until the top leaders are gone.

 Sri Lankan presidents are protected from arrest while in power and it is likely Mr Rajapaksa planned his escape while he still had constitutional immunity.